-Creating With Purpose, Innovation & Perseverance
+Creating With Purpose & Perseverance

 This morning I met with my artist group.